The Origin Of Turks

 So, we arrive at the period of the Arab invasion.
 Mohamed died during 632 AC and the succeeding Caliphs had undertaken to concur the world.

-The Byzantines and the Persians were totally exhausted from years of fights, but they were still the dominant powers in the area, even so, they could not respond to the challenges.
+The Byzantines and the Persians were totally exhausted from hundreds of years of fights but they were still the dominant powers in the area, even so, they could not respond to the challenges.

 Thus, Arab and Turkish waves phase each other in their efforts to expand, with same strength and vitality but on opposite directions.
 The Arabs are moving East and the Turks are moving west.

-On account of a shear coincidence they allied against the Chinese army which they destroy (741AC).
+On account of a shear coincidence they ally against the Chinese army which they destroy (741AC).

-So, in just one day, the fait of Central Asia turn to “Turkification” and Islam instead of becoming Chinese as things looked till then.
+So, in just one day, the fait of Central Asia turn to “Turkification” and Islam instead of becoming Chinese, as things looked likely till then.

 Persia had already collapsed.